pidduuu/pidduuu.github.io/docs/_posts/2024-07-29-MSES Workflow.markdown

 ![gui](/assets/images/gui.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 <p align = "center"><font size = "2" color="#00aaff"><i>Fig. 6 GUI of airfoil</i></font></p>

-We are now in the .Posi menu, which can be seen in Figure 3.
+We are now in the .POSI menu, which can be seen in Figure 3.
 Type "R" and hit enter to re-size your GUI if it does not sit nicely on your screen.

 ![gui1](/assets/images/gui1.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 <p align = "center"><font size = "2" color="#00aaff"><i>Fig. 7 Re-sized GUI</i></font></p>